Test-Time Adaptation via Conjugate Pseudo-labels: Background and preliminaries.

 \textbf{Meta learning the loss function.} In order to explore the existence of different TTA losses, we employ the meta-learning procedure where we attempt to \emph{learn} the TTA loss.
 We use a similar procedure as prior work on meta-learning loss functions~\citep{meta-loss,discover-rl} and parameterize the loss function via a neural network $m_{\phi}:\R^{|\sY|} \mapsto \R$ that takes in the model predictions/logits and outputs a loss value.
 We want to learn parameter $\phi$ such that when we update $\theta$ via the loss function $m_{\phi}$, our final performance is optimal.
 In order to do so, let $x$ be the unlabeled test samples to adapt to, and $y$ be the corresponding labels.
 We update $\theta$ and $\phi$ alternatively as follows.

 where $\mathcal{L}$ is some supervised surrogate loss function such as cross-entropy.
+Please refer to Appendix A3 for further details regarding meta-learning setup.
 Note that the meta-learning process above assumes access to labels $y$ of test inputs.
 In this paper, we do \emph{not} propose meta-learning the TTA loss as an approach.
 Rather, we use meta-learning to explore what the ``best'' TTA losses look like.
 We discuss our findings from this exploration in the next section.